gisslab/teams-network-technologies/README.md

 # teams-network-technologies
-The simulations used on the thesis "contracting in teams with network technologies" can be found here.
+The simulations used in the thesis "contracting in teams with network technologies" can be found here.